MacLaurinGroup/mgsql/README.md

 mgsql.clean.forBlankToNull( data, 'field1,field2' );
 mgsql.clean.forSetDefaults( data, {field1:value2} );

+// query; basic straight through to the underlying driver; returns back the driver would do
-// query, with auto col conversion on return struct to incldue table name dbConn.query( 'SELECT * FROM TABLE', [] );   // return []
+// Postgres for example the .rows is the [] of fields; where as MySQL returns back [] dbConn.query( 'SELECT * FROM TABLE', [] );   // return []

-// query with no translation
-dbConn.queryRaw( 'SELECT * FROM TABLE', [] );   // return []

-// SELECT
-dbConn.select( 'SELECT * FROM TABLE', [] );   // return []
-dbConn.select1( 'SELECT * FROM TABLE', [] );  // return struct or null
+// SELECT, with auto col conversion on return struct to include table names and to return back the [] of rows dbConn.select( 'SELECT * FROM TABLE', [] );   // return [] dbConn.select1( 'SELECT * FROM TABLE', [] );  // return struct or null